-Spinach ranks number seven on the Environmental Working Group’s 2015 Dirty Dozen list.
+Spinach ranks number two on the Environmental Working Group’s 2021 Dirty Dozen (opens in new tab) list.
 That means it may be exposed to high levels of pesticides.
 If possible, you should buy organic spinach, but be sure to wash it thoroughly regardless of what type it is.

 "If your kidneys are not fully functional, consuming too much potassium could cause an excess amount of potassium in the blood and even be fatal," said Ware.
 Spinach also contains oxalates, which can be harmful to those with kidney or gallbladder problems.
 Excessive accumulation of oxalates can crystalize and cause problems, according to World’s Healthiest Foods.